 Revision Requested, Econometrica

-This paper develops a theory in which the network structure of production - who buys inputs from whom - is the endogenous outcome of individual choices, and studies how these choices shape productivity and the organization of production.
+Individual producers exhibit enormous heterogeneity in many dimensions.
+This paper develops a theory in which the network structure of production---who buys inputs from whom---forms endogenously.
 Entrepreneurs produce using labor and exactly one intermediate input; the key decision is which other entrepreneur's good to use as an input.
-Their choices collectively determine the economy's equilibrium input-output structure.
-Despite the network structure, the model is analytically tractable, allowing for sharp characterizations of productivity and various micro-level characteristics.
-When the share of intermediate goods relative to labor in production is high, star suppliers emerge endogenously.
+Their choices collectively determine the economy's equilibrium input-output structure, generating large differences in size and shaping both individual and aggregate productivity.
+When the elasticity of output to intermediate inputs in production is high, star suppliers emerge endogenously.
 This raises aggregate productivity as, in equilibrium, more supply chains are routed through higher-productivity techniques.
-As new techniques are discovered, entrepreneurs substitute across suppliers in response to changing input prices.
-Larger firms experience smaller reductions in cost but are important in propagating cost savings through the network.

 Published and Forthcoming

 The evidence for the United States points to balanced growth despite falling investment-good prices and a less-than-unitary elasticity of substitution between capital and labor.
 This is inconsistent with the Uzawa Growth Theorem.
 We extend Uzawa's theorem to show that the introduction of human capital accumulation in the standard way does not resolve the puzzle.
 However, balanced growth is possible if education is endogenous and capital is more complementary with schooling than with raw labor.
 We present a class of aggregate production functions for which a neoclassical growth model with capital-augmenting technological progress and endogenous schooling converges to a balanced growth path.